Yakitori

 Scent Marketing: Smell Influences

-After a long day at work, it’s not uncommon to be lured by the delicious scent of grilled chicken on the streets of Izakaya.
-The source of this aroma is Yakitori-ya, a Japanese restaurant that specializes in charcoal-grilled chicken skewers.
-The tantalizing smell of the Yakitori is enough to whet anyone’s appetite and entice them to buy the food.
+After a long day at work, many people are drawn in by the mouth-watering aroma of grilled chicken wafting through the streets of Izakaya.
+This delightful scent originates from Yakitori-ya, a Japanese restaurant specializing in charcoal-grilled chicken skewers.
+Yakitori’s enticing smell stimulates our appetite and leads us to buy it.

 Taiyaki